Skip to main content

 If This Didn’t Work

 • DNS still acting up?
-Flush DNS on your devices:
+Clear your device’s DNS cache:

 ipconfig /flushdns